Gabii3355/MD_GROMACS_analysis/water/README.md

 A separate System–System RDF was also calculated.
 Its sharp peaks near approximately 0.10 and 0.16 nm mainly arise from intramolecular O–H and H–H distances, so the oxygen–oxygen RDF was used as the main structural result.

 ## Main conclusions
+The simulation preserved a stable water in a liquid system over 200 ps.
+The density remained close to the liquid range, the hydrogen-bond network was maintained, the oxygen–oxygen RDF showed the expected short-range organization, and the nearly linear MSD confirmed diffusive molecular motion.
 The simulation preserved a stable liquid-water system over 200 ps.
 The density remained close to the liquid range, the hydrogen-bond network was maintained, the oxygen–oxygen RDF showed the expected short-range organization, and the nearly linear MSD confirmed diffusive molecular motion.